temporalio/documentation/docs/dev-guide/golang/durable-execution.md

 A failed Replay test typically indicates that the Workflow code exhibits non-deterministic behavior.
 In other words, for a specific input, the Workflow code can follow different code paths during each execution, resulting in distinct sequences of Events.
-The Temporal Platform's ability to ensure durable execution depends on the SDK's capability to re-execute code and return to the most recent state of the code's execution.
+The Temporal Platform's ability to ensure durable execution depends on the SDK's capability to re-execute code and return to the most recent state of the Workflow Function execution.

 The Replay test executes the same steps as the SDK and verifies compatibility.

-Workflow code becomes non-deterministic primarily through two main avenues.
+Workflow code becomes non-deterministic primarily through two main avenues:

 1. **Code changes:** When you change your Workflow code and deploy those changes while there are still active Workflow Executions relying on older code versions.

-2. **Intrinsic non-deterministic logic:** This occurs when Workflow state or branching logic within the Workflow gets determined by factors beyond the SDK's control."
+2. **Intrinsic non-deterministic logic:** This occurs when Workflow state or branching logic within the Workflow gets determined by factors beyond the SDK's control.

 ## Non-deterministic code changes {#durability-through-replays}

 The most important thing to take away from the section is to make sure you have an application versioning plan whenever you are developing and maintaining a Temporal Application that will eventually deploy to a production environment.

-We cover versioning APIs and versioning strategies in other parts of the developer's guide, this chapter set the stage to understand why and how to approach those strategies.
+We cover versioning APIs and versioning strategies in other parts of the developer's guide, this chapter sets the stage to understand why and how to approach those strategies.

 <!--TODO ^ update with links to those places -->

 ### The Event History

-Let's inspect the Event History of a recent Background Check Workflow using the `temporal workflow show` command:
+Inspect the Event History of a recent Background Check Workflow using the `temporal workflow show` command:

 ```shell
 temporal workflow show \